 The Dartmouth Grange Community Citizen Award

 First, looking outward, the Dartmouth Grange honors people or organizations in Dartmouth and the surrounding area for their work helping others.
-The following is a list of recipients of the Dartmouth Grange Community Citizen Award:
+The following people or organizations have received the Dartmouth Grange Community Citizen Award over the years:

 The Dictionary Project